AlexisTessier/javascript-value-locator/README.md

 ### require

-This function is a [JavascriptValueLocatorProtocol](#javascriptvaluelocatorprotocol) that use the node require function to load the target
+This function is a [JavascriptValueLocatorProtocol](#javascriptvaluelocatorprotocol) that use the node require function to load the target.

 **Parameters**

--   `resolve` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A resolve function which will be called with the targeted javascript value as single argument
+-   `resolve` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A resolve function which will be called with the targeted javascript value as single argument.
--   `reject` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A reject function which will be called with a error as single argument if the javascript value load failed
+-   `reject` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A reject function which will be called with a error as single argument if the javascript value load failed.
 -   `target` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The target to load and resolve.
 It must be a path to a valid node module.
+-   `options` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?** A javascript object containing the require protocol options. (optional, default `{}`)
+    -   `options.cwd` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The current working directory to use if the target path is not absolute. (optional, default `process.cwd()`)

 ## License